 —Suppose an employer is not able to hold the job of an employee who is on Temporary Disability Insurance leave?—

-First, an employer must be certain that the leave does not fall under a protected leave entitlement like a local sick leave ordinance, the federal Family and Medical Leave Act (FMLA) or the New Jersey Security and Financial Empowerment (NJ SAFE) Act.
+First, an employer must be certain that the leave does not fall under a protected leave entitlement like New Jersey’s paid sick leave law, the federal Family and Medical Leave Act (FMLA) or the New Jersey Security and Financial Empowerment (NJ SAFE) Act.
 The FMLA applies to companies with 50 or more employees and permits an employee to take up to 12 weeks of protected leave for their own medical condition.
 The NJ SAFE Act is a job protection statute that provides 20 days of protected unpaid leave for an employee who is the victim of domestic violence or sexual assault.
 In most cases, an employee who is covered by the FMLA and/or NJ SAFE is entitled to return to the position or to an equivalent position after the leave has ended.

-The employer should also be aware of the interplay of temporary disability leave with other laws including local sick leave ordinances, the federal Americans with Disabilities Act (ADA) and the New Jersey Law Against Discrimination (NJLAD).
+The employer should also be aware of the interplay of temporary disability leave with other laws including New Jersey’s paid sick leave law, the federal Americans with Disabilities Act (ADA) and the New Jersey Law Against Discrimination (NJLAD).
 In some instances, the medical condition requiring the leave may be considered a “disability” or “handicap” under those laws.
 If so, the employee may be entitled to certain protections not available under other laws.
 Both the ADA and the NJLAD broadly define the term disability and handicap to include activities that substantially limit one or more major life activities, or include conditions where the person has a record of having an impairment or is regarded as having an impairment.
 Acute conditions with little or no lasting effects such as colds, flus, and sprained or broken bones are not likely to qualify as a disability.

 Additionally, recent amendments to the LAD also now clearly require employers to make “reasonable accommodations” for pregnancy-related needs when requested by an employee with a doctor’s note.
 These accommodations include, but are not limited to: bathroom breaks, breaks for increased water intake, periodic rest, assistance with manual labor, job restructuring or modified work schedules, and temporary transfers to less strenuous or hazardous work, for needs related to the pregnancy.
 Likewise, the law now specifically prohibits employers from penalizing pregnant employees in terms, conditions or privileges of employment for using an accommodation.